opennode/waldur-core/docs/index.rst

 restrictive.
 Moreover, we don't want to depend on upstream as it might be down, decide to introduce destructive changes or do something equally evil.

-NodeConductor aims at solcing this issue by providing a system for management of the shared configuration formulas.
+NodeConductor aims at solving this issue by providing a system for management of the shared configuration formulas.
+In addition, NodeConductor backend enforce the configuration after a command.

 Main concepts
 -------------